-As we know with certainty, our buying methods lead us into an ecological dead end.
+As we know, our buying methods are leading us towards an ecological dead end.
 We buy too much, we consume too much, and as a result, we pollute too much.
-Based on this observation, more and more consumers are adopting new practices: minimalism, fighting against programmed obsolescence, bartering, recovering, repairing.
+Based on this observation, more and more consumers are adopting new practices: minimalism, zero-waste, fighting against programmed obsolescence, bartering, recovering or repairing.
 But it must be admitted that today, everything encourages us not to adopt a more sober and responsible way of life.
 We’re constantly seduced to buy brand new products and not much education is given around what to do with our waste.

-Fortunately, some governments are ahead of the issue.
-This is the case in Sweden.
-Last week, the Social Democratic Party and the Swedish Green Party proposed to Parliament a new law that would make the reparation much more profitable.
-The goal?
-Allow consumers who choose to repair rather than throw away and redeem, to save on their taxes.
-Today in Sweden, the repairing objects is subject to 25% VAT.
-The objective of this innovative bill is to reduce this rate to 12% for any repairs on a bicycle, a pair of shoes, or a piece of clothing.
+Fortunately, some governments, like the Swedish, are ahead of the issue.
+The Social Democratic Party and the Swedish Green Party proposed to Parliament a new law that would make repairing much more profitable.
+The purpose?
+To allow consumers who choose to repair rather than throw away and redeem, to save on their taxes.
+Today, in Sweden, repairing objects is subject to 25% VAT and the goal of this innovative bill is to reduce this rate to 12% for any repairs – from bicycles to shoes, or clothes.

 All in all, this will cost the government a lot of money: almost 190 million SEK (about 20 million EUR) for tax cuts and 270 million SEK for the VAT reduction (almost 28 million EUR).
 But this can also yield a lot in the long run.
-This should continue to reduce pollution and waste (which are very costly to the public authorities), and above all, relaunch an entire economy based on repairing, recycling, and the circular economy.
+These measures should continue to reduce pollution and waste (which are very costly to public authorities), and above all, relaunch an entire economy based on repairing, recycling, and in the circular economy principles.

-Again, the countries of the North show that they are ahead of environmental policies.
-After opening the way to industrial ecology, after winning first place in all nature conservation classifications, they are once again the pioneers in the circular economy and they advocate more responsible consumption.
+Once again, the countries of Northern Europe show that they are ahead when it comes to environmental policies.
+After opening the way to industrial ecology and getting the first place in all nature conservation classifications, they are once again pioneers in circular economy matters and they’re promoting more responsible consumption.